EthanHolleman/site_dev/content/posts/nerf.md

 **My modified Ender 3V2 printer**
 {{< figure src="/posts/images/nerf/myPrinter.jpg"  caption="The 3D printer I use for all my Nerf related prints.
 I have added parts (some printed on this machine) in an attempt to increase performance and reliability.
 The Ender3 is a common workhorse machine due to its low cost at the price of requiring occasional tinkering in order to keep running consistently.">}}

-These conditions have allowed talented designers and engineers to experiment with and rapidly prototype new, entirely 3D printed high performance blasters.
+These conditions have allowed talented designers and engineers to experiment with, and rapidly prototype new, entirely 3D printed high performance blasters.
 Unlike many hobbies where innovation is driven in a top down manor, with companies producing and marketing new and more performant designs, mechanisms and tools, the